-1. Training: Comprehensive training programs to enable all personnel to be knowledgeable about operational procedures and protocols.

-2. Licences: Issuing and maintaining valid licences for operators to confirm their qualifications and competency.

-3. Induction: Conducting thorough induction programs for new employees to familiarize them with site-specific operational requirements and procedures.

-4. Access mechanisms: Implementing systems to manage and monitor access to mine vehicle operating areas, validating only authorised personnel can enter.
+- 1. Training: Comprehensive training should be included in training programs to enable all personnel to be knowledgeable about operational procedures and protocols. - 2.
+Licences: Issuing and maintaining valid licences for operators to confirm their qualifications and competency. - 3.
+Induction: Conducting thorough induction programs for new workers to familiarize them with site-specific operational requirements and procedures. - 4.
+Access mechanisms: Implementing systems to manage and monitor access to mine vehicle operating areas, validating only authorised personnel can enter.